Women in Judaism: Modern Orthodox

 In 2014, the first-ever book of halachic decisions was published by women ordained to serve as poskot (Idit Bartov and Anat Novoselsky) in Israel.
 They were ordained by Rabbi Shlomo Riskin after completing Midreshet Lindenbaum's women's course and passing examinations equivalent to the rabbinate's requirement for men.

 On June 10, 2015, Meesh Hammer-Kossoy and Rahel Berkovits were the first women ordained as Modern Orthodox rabbas in Israel.

 In the fall, the Agudath Israel of America denounced moves to ordain women, and declared Yeshivat Maharat, Yeshivat Chovevei Torah, and Open Orthodoxy, in general, as having rejected basic tenets of Judaism.
 The Rabbinical Council of America passed a resolution which stated, "RCA members with positions in Orthodox institutions may not ordain women into the Orthodox rabbinate, regardless of the title used; or hire or ratify the hiring of a woman into a rabbinic position at an Orthodox institution; or allow a title implying rabbinic ordination to be used by a teacher of Limudei Kodesh in an Orthodox institution."

-Jennie Rosenfeld became the first female Orthodox spiritual advisor in Israel.
+Also in 2015, Jennie Rosenfeld became the first female Orthodox spiritual advisor in Israel.

 In 2016 Ephraim Mirvis created the job of ma'ayan by which women would be advisers on Jewish law in the area of family purity and as adult educators in Orthodox synagogues.
 This required a part-time training course for 18 months, the first such course in the United Kingdom.
 On August 23, 2016, Karmit Feintuch became the first woman in Jerusalem to be hired as a Modern Orthodox "rabbanit" and serve as a spiritual leader.

 In 2017, the Orthodox Union adopted a policy banning women from serving as clergy, from holding titles such as "rabbi", and from performing common clergy functions even without a title, in its US congregations.